griffithlab/civic-docs/docs/entities/variants/coordinates.rst

   - The variant name is always 5' partner - 3' partner (e.g. BCR-ABL1,
     EML4-ALK, etc.)

-..rubric:: Selecting a representative transcript
+.. rubric:: Selecting a representative transcript

 A representative transcript is a single transcript model used as an example or reference point.
 It is also used to define the genomic